serenorg/serendb/docs/core_changes.md

  src/include/utils/rel.h                                     |    3 +-
 ```

-Neon needs to treat unlogged relations differently from others, so the smgrread(), smgrwrite() etc.
+SerenDB needs to treat unlogged relations differently from others, so the smgrread(), smgrwrite() etc.
 implementations need to know the 'relpersistence' of the relation.
 To get that information where
 it's needed, we added the 'relpersistence' field to smgropen().

 ### How to get rid of the patch

 Maybe 'relpersistence' would be useful in PostgreSQL for debugging purposes?
 Or simply for the
-benefit of extensions like Neon.
+benefit of extensions like SerenDB.
 Should consider this in the patch to make smgr API usable to
 extensions.

 ## Alternatives

-Currently in Neon, unlogged tables live on local disk in the compute node, and are wiped away on
+Currently in SerenDB, unlogged tables live on local disk in the compute node, and are wiped away on
 compute node restart.
 One alternative would be to instead WAL-log even unlogged tables, essentially
 ignoring the UNLOGGED option.
 Or prohibit UNLOGGED tables completely.
 But would we still need the
 relpersistence argument to handle index builds?
 See item on "Mark index builds that use buffer